Brady outduels Heinicke, leads Buccaneers past Washington

 Brady threw for 381 yards and two touchdowns to lead the Tampa Bay Buccaneers past Washington 31-23 in their NFC wild-card game Saturday night for their first playoff victory since the 2002 season.
 Brady was critical of his play and the offense’s performance in the red zone but relished picking up his 31st career postseason win.

-“Certainly a lot to improve on, but great to get a win,” said Brady, who was 22 of 40 passing.
-“If you could win 100-0, it’s going to be the same result in the end.
+“Certainly a lot to improve on, but great to get a win,” Brady, who was 22 of 40 passing, said. ”If you could win 100-0, it’s going to be the same result in the end.
 You’d love to play great every game.
 I think it’s good to win and advance.”

 In his 42nd postseason start and first not in a New England Patriots uniform, Brady made the most of a lack of early pressure to build a lead against the NFL’s second-ranked defense that held up.